mubbasherahmad/Dynamic-Web-Scraper-Using-Crew-AI-and-Ollama/README.md

 ### Setting Up Ollama
 - **Install Ollama**: Ensure that Ollama is properly installed in your environment.
 Follow the installation guide provided by Ollama for detailed instructions.
-- **Configure Ollama**: Set up Ollama to work with your local model.
-You will probably need to [tweak the model using a Modelfile](https://github.com/jmorganca/ollama/blob/main/docs/modelfile.md), I'd recommend adding `Observation` as a stop word and playing with `top_p` and `temperature`.

 ### Integrating Ollama with CrewAI
 - Instantiate Ollama Model: Create an instance of the Ollama model.
 You can specify the model and the base URL during instantiation.
 For example: